 The best defense against the flu is prevention, which means getting vaccinated against the virus.
 The Centers for Disease Control and Prevention (CDC) recommends that people at high risk for the flu get a flu shot to help protect themselves and those around them (see “Who Should Get a Flu Shot?”).
 The vaccine should be taken once a year, ideally in September or October or as soon as it becomes available to the public.
 Once you get your flu shot, it will take about two weeks for your body to develop antibodies, which are proteins used by your immune system to identify and destroy the viruses that cause the flu.
 If you miss the vaccine in the early fall, keep in mind that flu season generally peaks in the winter months, so you can still benefit from getting a flu shot later in the year.

-The vaccine for flu season 2012—2013 is made up of three inactive viruses, selected by experts around the world based on research into which types of flu viruses are likely to be the most common.
-This year’s viruses are an A/California/7/2009 (H1N1)-like virus; an A/Victoria/361/2011 (H3N2)-like virus; and a B/Wisconsin/1/2010-like virus.
-While you don’t need to remember the names of these viruses, it is important to note that the flu vaccine protects only against selected strains; it does not provide 100% protection against the flu, because other, less common flu viruses may still be spread during the season.
+The vaccine for each flu season is made up of inactive viruses (or, in the case of the nasal spray, weakened live viruses) selected by experts around the world based on research into which types of flu viruses are likely to be the most common.
+It is important to note that the flu vaccine protects only against selected strains; it does not provide 100% protection against the flu, because other, less common flu viruses may still be spread during the season.

 The most common flu viruses tend to vary from year to year, leading to a different flu shot from one year to the next.
 Even when the vaccine stays the same, however, that does not mean you should skip your flu shot if you got one the previous year: After being vaccinated, your immunity to the flu declines over time and may not be strong enough to prevent getting sick this season.

 The most common form of flu vaccine is an injection given into muscle tissue, just as most other vaccines are given.
 Another form is given as a microinjection, using an extremely short needle to deposit the vaccine under the skin.
-This form of vaccine, however, may not be widely available this year and may cost more money.
-The nasal-spray form of the vaccine is recommended only for healthy people ages 2—49 who are not pregnant and do not have certain health conditions, one of which is diabetes.
+The nasal-spray form of the vaccine is recommended only for healthy people ages 2–49 who are not pregnant and do not have certain health conditions, one of which is diabetes.

 You may be able to get a flu shot in your health-care provider’s office.
 If not, ask your provider’s office staff where flu shots are available in your area.
 Pharmacies, health departments, and hospital outpatient clinics often offer the vaccine, either at their own facilities or in places such as schools, churches, businesses, and senior centers.
 Another helpful resource is the “Flu Vaccine Finder” developed by the CDC, located at www.flu.gov/widgets/vaccinelocator.html.